Table of Contents:

 Fake websites: A website impersonation attack, also known as domain impersonation or website cloning, occurs when a hacker or cybercriminal creates a forged version of your company website to lure customers and trick them into making purchases.

 Over 95 percent of security breaches occur due to human error.
-By training your employees effectively, you can also avoid the majority of the attacks from ever occurring.
+By training your employees effectively, you can also prevent the majority of business impersonation attacks from ever occurring.

 You should establish a dedicated cybersecurity manual and routine seminars to inform employees about safety best practices that they should follow.
 This can include tips about regularly changing account passwords and never signing in from public devices.